Saturday, October 11, 2008

 The Doctor came in and said that we've found the cause, it is CDKL-5.
 We were frozen in time.
 What, we have an answer? and indeed we did.
 I could have hugged our Doctor!
 She gave us the little information she had on this disorder and she knew that I was going to go straight home and start my research.
 She also said that she wants to do a case study on Kiera's case, we were more than thrilled.
 What ever it is going to take to get more information out there, the more likely that other families with younger children that are affected in the same way would then have a place to turn.

-ur results came back that neither one of us carry the gene, this was a de-novo ( first time mutation) in Kiera.
+We were also told that our results came back that neither one of us carry the gene, this was a de-novo ( first time mutation) in Kiera.

 This was great news, we have an older son who just got married.
 He has always wondered about Kiera and her disabilities.
 He loves his sister, he has always been by her side when things were rough, he really cares about her well benign.
 Now we can tell him that this is not something that he has to worry about with any of his future children!